|

 regarding these issues may be staffed with the BWC settlement attorney.

-directed by the court.
+and as directed by the court.

 2. Questions